ui-awesome/form-model/docs/README.md

 ## Usage

-To use this library, you need to create a class that extends the AbstractFormModel class and define the fields you want to use.
-For example:
+To use this library, you need to create a class that extends the `AbstractFormModel` class and define the fields you want to use.
+For example.

 ```php
 <?php